 How to buy a second house as an investment property

-The reason it’s often suggested you refix or refinance to a new bank for lower rates and the mortgage top-up is you’ll have more bargaining power and usually get a better offer and some cash from the bank new bank to help you switch. (for an unknown reason some banks seem to work harder trying to attract new business instead of trying to keep existing customers happy).
+The reason it’s often suggested you refix or refinance to a new bank for lower rates and the mortgage top-up is you’ll have more bargaining power and usually get a better offer and some cash from the bank new bank to help you switch (for an unknown reason some banks seem to work harder trying to attract new business instead of trying to keep existing customers happy).
 Their loss, your win.
+You DO NOT have to change banks but it does sometimes make sense.

 Your bank is NOT going to call you and say: “Hey, would you like a lower rate?”, because they would lose money…